Skip to main content

 ABHISHEK HAJARE / Unsplash

-Flavor alone, orange juice is filled with nutrients including potassium, folate, and of course vitamin C. For those unaware, Vitamin C is important for maintaining bone and teeth health (among other things).
+Flavor aside, orange juice is filled with nutrients including potassium, folate, and of course, vitamin C. For those unaware, Vitamin C is important for maintaining bone and teeth health (among other things).
 It’s also an antioxidant and helps with your immune system, making it a great choice as flu season begins.
 The key is fresh-squeezed orange juice.
 Not that concentrate nonsense and not Sunny D. Real, fresh, flavorful orange juice is the starting point.

-Vodka is important too
+Vodka is important, too

 We get it.
 You’re mixing the vodka with orange juice.
 It doesn’t need to be a top-shelf, overly expensive big-name vodka.
 But it also shouldn’t be a bottom-shelf, plastic-handled vodka that costs you less than a value meal at McDonald’s and tastes like it belongs in the motor of a lawnmower.
 There’s a sweet spot.
 A middle-of-the-road vodka that you’d feel comfortable sipping on its own is key.
 Not too expensive and not too cheap.